eschnett/mpi_abi_wrapper/README.md

-The [Nibi](https://docs.alliancecan.ca/wiki/Nibi) HPC system provides, as its default MPI implementation, the [Open MPI](https://www.open-mpi.org) library version 4.1.5.
-This library implements the MPI 3.1 standard and does _not_ provide the MPI ABI.
+The [Nibi](https://docs.alliancecan.ca/wiki/Nibi) HPC system provides, as its default MPI implementation, the [Open MPI](https://www.open-mpi.org) library version 4.1.5, presumably configured to make efficient use of this system's hardware.
+This library implements the MPI 3.1 standard and does _not_ provide the MPI ABI (which was only introduced with MPI 5.0).

 We thus install `mpi_abi_wrapper` to wrap this MPI library:
 ```sh